johann-solo/om-go/site/content/blog/2016-12-08-energy-balls 2.10.23 PM.md

 date: "2016-12-06 7:30:35 -0400"
 author: Joanne
 permalink: energy-balls
-image: DEC2016/energy_balls_1.jpg
+thumbnail: /img/DEC2016/energy_balls_1.jpg
-categories: blog
+categories: snacks
-tags:
+tags: chocolate
-  - food
-excerpt: "<p>A delicious pick me up</p>"
+excerpt: A delicious pick me up
 ---

 One of the first times that I tried one of these types of energy or bliss balls I almost gagged.
 The texture and the flavour was not what I expected and especially didn't expect it from the brand either or the price I paid for one of them.
 (I will not say the brand but it's a big one for these little guys) I was not impressed at all and thought there had to be a way to make these taste great and also be full of good stuff!!